-- 1. The 12th Session of the Codex Committee on Contaminants in Foods (CCCF12, 2018) agreed to establish an Electronic Working Group (EWG) chaired by the United States of America, co-chaired by the United Kingdom and Japan, to prepare a discussion paper including a project document for a proposal for new work on the revision of the Code of Practice for the Prevention and Reduction of Lead Contamination in Foods (CXC 56-2004) for consideration by the next session of the Committee. - 2.
-The purpose of the proposed new work was to reflect new information available on measures to reduce lead during agricultural production and food processing.
-A revised COP would complement ongoing work by CCCF on maximum levels for lead. - 3.
-The scope of the work would encompass the updating of the existing COP to add new information on lead reduction in the areas of agricultural production (e.g. techniques to address lead contamination in soil and water) and food processing (e.g. filtration aids for juice manufacture, measures to reduce lead in foods during cooking, and minimizing introduction of lead from food processing equipment).1 - 4.
-CCCF13 (2019) reviewed the discussion paper and noted the following: - The discussion paper was intended to provide additional information on sources of lead in food and updated measures for reducing lead in food that have become available since publication of the COP. - In replying to one question on whether setting standards for lead migration and lead composition in food contact materials used in food processing or manufacturing was within the scope of this work, it was clarified that it was not the intention to establish such standards, but to provide this as an option for consideration by regulatory bodies.
+- 1. The 12th Session of the Codex Committee on Contaminants in Foods (CCCF12, 2018) agreed to establish an Electronic Working Group (EWG) chaired by the United States of America (USA), co-chaired by the United Kingdom (UK) and Japan, to prepare a discussion paper including a project document for a proposal for new work on the revision of the Code of Practice for the Prevention and Reduction of Lead Contamination in Foods (CXC 56-2004) (CoP) for consideration by the next session of the Committee. - 2.
+The purpose of the work was to reflect new information available on measures to reduce lead during agricultural production and food processing.
+A revised COP would complement the ongoing work by CCCF on maximum levels (MLs) for lead as well as revised MLs as contained in the General Standard for Contaminants in Food and Feed (CXS 193-1995). - 3.
+The scope of the work would encompass the updating of the existing COP to add new information on lead reduction in the areas of agricultural production (e.g. techniques to address lead contamination in soil and water) and food processing (e.g. filtration aids for juice manufacture, measures to reduce lead in foods during cooking, and minimizing introduction of lead from food processing equipment). - 4.
+CCCF13 (2019) reviewed the discussion paper and noted the following: - (1) The discussion paper was intended to provide additional information on sources of lead in food and updated measures for reducing lead in food that have become available since publication of the CoP. - (2) The discussion paper was not intended to establish standards for lead migration and lead composition in food contact materials used in food processing or manufacturing, but to present them as an option for consideration by regulatory bodies.
+As such, the establishment of standards was not within the scope of this work.